GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 To avoid draining the battery, most devices quickly go to sleep when left idle.
-While this is fine most of the time, some applications need to keep the screen or the device awake in order to complete their work.
-Examples include a run-tracking app (turns the screen off, but keeps the system awake), or a game, like [Ball Puzzle](https://ball-puzzle.appspot.com/), that uses the device motion APIs for input.
+While this is fine most of the time, some applications need to keep the screen or the device awake to complete their work.
+Examples include a run-tracking app, which turns the screen off but keeps the system awake, or a game like [Ball Puzzle](https://ball-puzzle.appspot.com/), which uses the device motion APIs for input.

-The [Wake Lock API][spec-ed] provides a way to prevent the device from dimming and locking the screen or to prevent the device from going to sleep.
+The [Wake Lock API][spec-ed] provides a way to prevent the device from dimming and locking the screen or going to sleep.
 This capability enables new experiences that, until now, required a native app.

 The Wake Lock API reduces the need for hacky and potentially power-hungry workarounds.
-It addresses the shortcomings of an older API which was limited to simply keeping the screen on, and had a number of security and privacy issues.
+It addresses the shortcomings of an older API that was limited to simply keeping the screen on and had a number of security and privacy issues.

 ### Suggested use cases for the Wake Lock API {: #use-cases }

 [RioRun](https://www.theguardian.com/sport/2016/aug/06/rio-running-app-marathon-course-riorun),
+a web app developed by [The Guardian](https://www.theguardian.com/), was a perfect use case (though it's no longer available).
-a web app developed by [The Guardian](https://www.theguardian.com/) that takes you on a virtual audio tour of Rio, following the route of the 2016 Olympic marathon was a perfect use case, though it is no longer available.
+The app takes you on a virtual audio tour of Rio, following the route of the 2016 Olympic marathon.
-Without wake locks, your screen will turn off frequently, making it hard to use.
+Without wake locks, users' screens would turn off frequently while the tour played, making it hard to use.

 Of course, there are plenty of other use cases:

-* A receipe app that keeps the screen on while you bake a cake or cook dinner.
+* A recipe app that keeps the screen on while you bake a cake or cook dinner
-* A boarding pass and other ticket app where it's critical to keep the screen on until the barcode has been scanned.
+* A boarding pass or ticket app that keeps the screen on until the barcode has been scanned
-* A kiosk-style app where it's important to prevent the screen from turning off.
+* A kiosk-style app that keeps the screen on continuously
-* A web based presentation app where it's essential to prevent the screen from going to sleep while in the middle of a presentation.
+* A web-based presentation app that keeps the screen on during a presentation

 ## Current status {: #status }